endormi/tilux/docs/source/installation.rst

    ./tilux

-You can also arguments to run `tilux`:
+You can also use arguments to run `tilux`:

 .. code-block:: sh